cewoodaus/personal-website/content/event/composite-particles-with-minimum-uncertainty-in-spacetime/index.md

 ---
-title: "Talk: Gaussian states don’t propagate semi-classically in spacetime"
+title: Gaussian states don’t propagate semi-classically in spacetime
 abstract: >-
   As experimental quantum technologies increase in complexity and precision, the loss of spatial coherence is a problem which will only increase.
 The same